 - You look once more at the traffic light.
 Damn, is still red (A).

-Of course, it happened that the traffic light became green (B) between your two checks.
-Therefore, what seems to be one red phase were actually two.
+Of course, the traffic light became green (B) between your two checks.
+Therefore, what seems to be one red phase was two.

 What does this mean for threads (processes)?
 Now once more formal.